marcoparello/CTF-Writeups/UIUCTF-2024/OSINT/Chunky-Boi.md

 ![](../images/chunky-boi-part-3.png)

 I then searched `C17 plane` on Google, which returned `Boeing C-17 Globemaster III`.
 Now knowing the plane and the airport, I only had to find the coordinates of the plane.
-So I went to Google Earth and started "walking" through the runway:
+So, I went to Google Earth and started "walking" through the runway:

 ![](../images/chunky-boi-part-4.png)